rapidsai/ci-imgs/CONTRIBUTING.md

 - Submitting a fix
 - Proposing new features

-## We Develop with Github
+## We Develop with GitHub
-We use github to host code, to track issues and feature requests, as well as accept pull requests.
+We use GitHub to host code, track issues and feature requests, and accept pull requests.

 ## Report a bug or request a feature
 The best way to get in touch is by [opening an issue](https://github.com/rapidsai/ci-imgs/issues/new/choose).